 5a.
-The AMF verifies the integrity of the TAU request message and requests the PGW-C+SMF to provide SM Context by using Nsmf_PDUSession_ContextRequest that also includes the mapped EPS Bearer Contexts.
+The AMF verifies the integrity of the TAU request message.

+In non-roaming or LBO roaming, the AMF requests the PGW-C+SMF to provide SM Context by using Nsmf_PDUSession_ContextRequest that also includes the mapped EPS Bearer Contexts.
 The AMF provides the target MME capability to SMF in the request to allow the SMF to determine whether to include EPS Bearer context for Ethernet PDN type or non-IP PDN Type or not.
-This step is performed with all the PGW-C+SMFs corresponding to PDU Sessions of the UE which are associated with 3GPP access and have EBI(s) allocated to them.In this step, if the AMF correctly validates the UE, then the AMF starts a timer.
+This step is performed with all the PGW-C+SMFs corresponding to PDU Sessions of the UE which are associated with 3GPP access and have EBI(s) allocated to them.

+In Home Routed roaming, the AMF requests the V-SMF to provide SMF Context by using Nsmf_PDUSession_ContextRequest.

 NOTE 1: The AMF knows the MME capability to support Ethernet PDN Type and/or non-IP PDN type or not through local configuration.